isomerpages/sla-geospatial/pages/About.md

 businesses.</p>
 <p>In 2018, SG-SPACE was reconceptualized to Geospatial Singapore (GeospatialSG),
-signifying the whole-of-nation approach to collectively maximize the use of geospatial information and technology for our Smart Nation and the Future Economy.</p>
+signifying the whole-of-nation approach to collectively maximize the use of geospatial information and technology for Singapore's social and economic development.</p>
 <p>The GeospatialSG programme is co-driven by the Singapore Land Authority
 (SLA) and the Government Technology Agency of Singapore (GovTech), and the programme reports to the Government Data Steering Committee overseen